How To Paint Faux Terracotta Pumpkins

 Colors used to paint the terracotta pumpkins

 These are the same colors that I used on my Christmas ornaments.
-Or you could use this collection of craft paint.
+Or you could use this collection of craft paint in a variety of terracotta shades.
+Why mix you are colors if you don’t have to?

 - Strawberry Malt by Valspar – 2008-8C (leftover paint from our bathroom makeover)